-Speaking with Trustee Greta Donahue and Assistant Head of School Rob Moore, Bordeloni said it was "bittersweet" to be back.
-Much has changed since he left and his old dorm is gone.
+Speaking with Trustee Greta Donahue and Assistant Head of School Rob Moore after his presentation, Bordeloni said it was "bittersweet" to be back.
+Much has changed since he left and his old dorm is gone, he said.
 "But the school is growing...that's cool."

 "Thanks for making it real," Donahue said.

 Later, in a library classroom, Zaneta Pinkney, LA class of 2007, cheerfully tackled a similar task, trying to "make it real" by sparking discussion among a mixed-grade, mostly male group of students and a few faculty members.

 "This is a workshop ...
 I want you guys to get involved," she began.